Kelpshav/TimberlineCS/APCSA/Project3/DixieCupMaker/README.md

 - [ ] Your scanner should then,
 	* Prompt the user for how many items are allowed in each cup
+	* There must be at least 1 item in each cup.
+Your program should continuously prompt the user until each cup has at least 1 item.
 	* Create a cup at each location in the cupsArray,

 ```